caudurodev/docker-compose-headless-wordpress-ssl-nuxt/README.md

 For now, my nuxt theme is very proprietary, so you can check out the code to get it working, but to simplify - you will need to install advanced custome fields and setup pages that I am using to save basic data about the website as well as the WP GraphQL plugin.
 In the future I plan to make this step a bit more generic.
 If you have trouble setting this up, message me.

-Performance is quite good so far - my website (still in development) appears quite fast, even without caching.
+Performance is quite good so far - my website (still in development) appears quite fast, even without caching or Redis connected.

 ## Next steps
 I plan to make this theme more generic as well as enable static generation mode for serverless.